JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 TODO: Image of the world cache

 Whereas light tiles reshapes light sampling to accelerate direct lighting, the world cache accelerates sampling _indirect_ lighting for ReSTIR GI.

-> Feel free to skip this section for now, and come back to it after reading the ReSTIR GI section.

 The world cache voxelizes the world, storing accumulated irradiance (light hitting the surface) in each voxel.
 When sampling indirect lighting in ReSTIR GI, rather than having to trace additional rays towards light sources to estimate the irradiance, we can simply lookup the irradiance at the given voxel.